 - 3 tablespoons all-purpose flour

-- 3 tablespoons corn starch
+- 3 tablespoons cornstarch

 - 4 sheet gelatine

-- 2 organic limes, juice and some zest
+- 2 organic limes juice and some zest

-- 75 g/ ⅔ cups icing sugar + some extra
+- ⅔ cup icing sugar + some extra

 - 6 sprigs basil

-- 150 g/ 5.2 oz strawberries + 5-6 extra for decorating
+- 5 oz strawberries + 5-6 extra for decorating

-- 200 ml/ about 1 cup heavy cream
+- 1 cup heavy cream

-- another cup heavy cream for decorating, optional
+- ⅔ cup heavy cream

-- almond slices or coconut flakes for decorating, optional
+- 1 tablespoon almond flakes optional

-- Spread the mixture onto the prepared baking tray and bake for 8 to 10 minutes until golden brown.
-In the meantime place a clean kitchen towel on the table and sprinkle it with the extra icing sugar.
-Take the cake out of oven and place it directly onto the kitchen towel with the baking paper facing up.
-Remove the baking paper carefully, then immediately roll the cake helping yourself with the towel.
-Leave it to get completely cold (it won't take soooo long, about 1 hour).
+- Roll: In the meantime, place a clean kitchen towel on the table and sprinkle it with the extra icing sugar.
+Take the cake out of the oven and place it directly onto the kitchen towel with the baking paper facing up.
+Remove the baking paper carefully, then immediately roll the cake, helping yourself with the towel.
+Leave it to get completely cold, about 1 hour.

 - Puree the basil leaves together with the quark and the lime-gelatine mixture.
 Place everything in a bowl and refrigerate for 30 minutes.

-- Instead of using another cup of heavy cream to decorate the roll, you can save the calories and just sprinkle the roll with icing sugar and arrange some strawberries on top or around the roll.
+- Alternative: Instead of using another cup of heavy cream to decorate the roll, you can save the calories and just sprinkle the roll with icing sugar and arrange some strawberries on top or around the roll.